Meet Our Staff

 The Marathon County Solid Waste Department co-sponsored the county's first computer recycling event with Industrial Recyclers of WI and Marathon County's Health Department.
 Over 19.5 tons were collected and sent to Cascade Asset Management in Madison for reuse and recycling in 2000.

-For the past eleven years, the department has participated in a five county Home Compost Bin promotion and sales event.
+For over ten years the department has participated in a five county Home Compost Bin promotion and sales event.
 During that time over 1,400 bins have been sold in Marathon County and over 6,500 collectively.

 Wetland protection and an established trail system offer residents many recreational opportunities.